-In MP3 mode only- Press TEXT repeatedly to view Album (AL), Folder (FL), Song (SO) and Artist (AR) in the display, if available.
+In MP3 mode only-Press TEXT repeatedly to view Album (AL), Folder (FL), Song (SO) and Artist (AR) in the display, if available.

 In TEXT mode: Sometimes the display requires additional text to be displayed.
-When the < / > indicator is active, press TEXT and then press \checkmark SEEK \blacktriangleright to view the additional display text.
+When the </> indicator is active, press TEXT and then press $\blacksquare$ SEEK $\blacksquare$ to view the additional display text.

 COMPRESSION: Press MENU repeatedly until COMPRESSION ON/OFF appears in the display.
-Use \checkmark SEEK \blacktriangleright to switch ON/OFF.
+Use ■ SEEK ■ to switch ON/OFF.
 When COMPRESSION is ON, the system will bring the soft and loud CD passages together for a more consistent listening level.

-engage shuffle mode right away, press \checkmark SEEK \blacktriangleright to begin random play.
+SHUFFLE: Press MENU repeatedly until SHUFFLE ON/OFF appears in the display.
+Use ◀ SEEK ▶ to switch between ON/OFF.
+If you wish to engage shuffle mode right away, press ◀ SEEK ▶ to begin random play.
 Otherwise, random play will begin when the current track is finished playing.
 The system will only shuffle the currently playing disc.